Does Your Travel Insurance Include Medical Flight Transportation?

 Medical flight transportation involves moving a patient from one healthcare facility to the next to receive a specific type of care.
 Emergency transportation services often occur when a traveler is in a foreign country and cannot obtain adequate care at a local facility.
 Patients typically use air ambulance services when they require transport over long distances.

-Medical evacuation refers to the emergency transport to a capable hospital from a local facility.
+Medical evacuation refers to emergency transport to a capable hospital from a local facility.
 Medical repatriation typically occurs later, especially if a patient needs long-term treatment or specialized care after the injury stabilizes.
 Repatriation can also apply to the transport of a patient back home after receiving initial treatment.

 What Is Medical Evacuation Insurance Coverage?